yairzaf/pastebin-cloud/README.md

 1. file list wont update properly sometimes, this is mainly related to the pastebin service itself.
 2. converting to hex string doubles the file size(in the pastes), resulting in slow upload and download. more efficent way to save binary data in string format `(utf-8)` is needed.
 3. need to organize code and error handleing.
-4. uploads are for everyone to see (if not private).
+4. uploads are for everyone to see (if not private or encrypted).

 ### to-do: